-12 Immediate and ultimate parent company
+13 Immediate and ultimate parent company

-The immediate parent undertaking of the company is Retirement Villages Limited, a company incorporated in England and Wales.
+The immediate parent undertaking of the company is Retirement Villages Group Limited, a company incorporated in England and Wales.

-The largest group in which the results of the company are consolidated is that headed by Retirement Villages Group Limited.
+The smallest group in which the results of the company are consolidated is that headed by Retirement Villages Group Limited.
+The consolidated accounts are available to the public and may be obtained from 3rd Floor, 123 Victoria Street, London, SW1E 6RA or alternatively from Companies House.